Tin Cup: Plot

-Roy "Tin Cup" McAvoy is a former golf prodigy leading a generally aimless existence.
+Roy "Tin Cup" McAvoy is a former golf prodigy who lost his chance to become a professional golfer when he attempted a risky shot for the final round of the PGA Tour Qualifying Tournament rather than taking a safer shot.
 He owns a ramshackle driving range in West Texas, where he drinks and hangs out with his pal Romeo Posar and their friends.

 One day Dr. Molly Griswold, a clinical psychologist, arrives looking for a golf lesson.
-She has been dating David Simms, a top professional golfer who played with Roy in college.
-Roy soon becomes attracted to Molly.
+She has been dating David Simms, a top professional golfer who played with Roy at the University of Houston.
+Roy is attracted to Molly.

-The next day David Simms shows up at Roy's trailer ahead of a local benefit tournament.
-Roy thinks he is being invited to play, but Simms actually wants to hire him as a caddie (since Roy knows the course).
+The next day, Simms shows up at Roy's trailer ahead of a local benefit tournament.
+Roy thinks he is being invited to play, but Simms actually wants to hire him as a caddie.
 During the round, Roy needles Simms about laying up instead of having the nerve to take a 230-yard shot over a water hazard.
-A bet among the other players is made and Simms fires Roy after he makes the long shot.
+A bet among the other players is made, and Simms fires Roy after he makes the long shot.

-To get even with Simms, Roy decides to try to qualify for the U.S. Open.
-He makes a play for Molly who is already his therapist.
+To get even with Simms and prove his worth to Molly, Roy decides to try to qualify for the U.S. Open.
+He makes a play for Molly.
+She turns him down but offers to be his sports psychologist in exchange for golf lessons.

-In the first qualifying round, with Romeo as his caddie, Roy's game is excellent, but his head needs help.
-Roy insists on playing recklessly and he demands the driver instead of the safe play which is laying up.
-Roy and Romeo fight and Romeo quits.
-Amazingly, Roy still manages to advance to the final qualifying round.

-Without Romeo, Roy barely succeeds at the sectional qualifying round, earning a spot in the U.S. Open.
+In the first qualifying round, with Romeo as his caddie, Roy's game is excellent, but he insists on playing recklessly.
+They fight, and Romeo quits.
+Despite breaking most of his clubs in a tantrum, Roy advances to the final qualifying round.
+Without Romeo, he barely succeeds at the sectional qualifying round, earning a spot in the U.S. Open.
 Romeo returns and helps Roy with some swing problems.

-On the first day of the U.S Open, Roy, playing hungover, shoots a horrendous 83.
-Meanwhile, Molly sees Simms' unpleasant side and decides she truly wants to help Roy.
-With renewed confidence, McAvoy shocks the golf world by making the cut with a U.S. Open round record at 10 under par.
+On the first day of the U.S. Open, Roy, playing hungover, shoots a horrendous 83.
+Meanwhile, Molly sees Simms' unpleasant side and decides she wants to be with Roy.
+With renewed confidence, he shocks the golf world by making the cut with a round record at 10 under par.
 Roy's third round is also excellent and moves him into contention.

-On the last day of the U.S. Open tournament, Roy is in a three-way battle to win.
-For the fourth day in a row, Roy takes a shot that repeatedly fails to keep the ball out of the water hazard.
-On his twelfth and final shot, facing disqualification, he reaches the green and amazingly, it goes in the hole.
-Roy realizes that he has blown a shot at winning the U.S. Open, but Molly re-assures him about how people will always remember his amazing shot.
+On the last day of the tournament, Roy is in a three-way battle to win.
+For the fourth day in a row, he takes a shot that repeatedly fails to keep the ball out of the water hazard.
+On his twelfth and final shot, facing disqualification, he reaches the green and gets the ball into the hole.
+Roy has blown a shot at winning the U.S. Open, but Molly reassures him that people will always remember his amazing shot.

-Back in Texas, Molly tells Roy that he automatically qualified for next year's Open due to his standing.
-They kiss passionately as the movie ends.
+Back in Texas, Molly tells Roy that he automatically qualified for next year's Open.
+They kiss passionately.